The 10 Most Affordable Places to Live on the West Coast

 9. West Richland, Washington

-West Richland's 99353 zip code sneaks into the top ten of the region's most affordable places to live.
+West Richland's 99353 zip code is one of the region's most affordable towns, sneaking into the top ten of our rankings.

 🔎 Key data about West Richland